mccallofthewild/gdax/README.md

 To authenticate, pass named argument, `auth` to the `GDAX::WebSocket` with a `GDAX::Auth` instance.
 See [ _Authentication_ ](https://docs.gdax.com/#authentication) for help getting your `key`, `secret`, and `passphrase`.

-For security purposes, it is recommended that you store your `key`, `secret`, and `passphrase` as environment variables.
+NOTE: For security purposes, it is recommended that you store your `key`, `secret`, and `passphrase` as environment variables.

 ```crystal
 spawn do